 At Bishop Perrin class teachers monitor the progress of all pupils regularly to review their achievement, as per the Assessment Policy.
-Where these assessments indicate that a child may have a Special Educational Need we can use a range of other assessment materials to pin point the area of need e.g. York Assessment of Reading and Comprehension (YARC.).
+Where these assessments indicate that a child may have a Special Educational Need we can use a range of other assessment materials to pin point the area of need e.g. York Assessment of Reading and Comprehension (YARC).
 The principle of early identification and intervention underpins our approach to identifying those pupils who need extra support to access the curriculum.
 Class teachers and parents can discuss any concerns they have about a pupil's learning and development with the SENCO.
 Individual pupils may be discussed at the school multi-professional meetings, which are held as the need arises, as determined by the Inclusion Leader, and can involve the school's associated speech and language therapist, school nurse and educational psychologist.
+Teachers and parents work alongside one another to identify concerns early and where necessary complete initial concerns paperwork which documents the stage at which children are being monitored (Appendix 1).